Special Reasons in Drink Driving Cases

 As well as the examples above, there are many other circumstances which can amount to special reasons.
 Each case will turn on its own facts and it is advisable to seek advice before putting forward special reasons in drink-driving cases.

-How do I put forward Special Reasons?
+How do I argue Special Reasons?

 You will need to put the court on notice that you intend to argue special reasons.
 The court will usually want to know the basis of your special reasons argument.
 It is also important to consider whether you will need any prosecution or defence witnesses to give evidence in support of your case.
 Usually, the court will require you to state which facts are and are not in dispute.
 This is often done at a Case Management hearing and the matter will then be listed for a full hearing some weeks thereafter.